 Explores principles of physics as applied to radiation therapy.
 Topics include forces of nature, atomic structure, radioactive decay, and specific activity and beam intensity calculations.
 Prerequisite: Acceptance into program.

 After completing this class, students should be able to:

-- Describe the fundamental forces of nature and their applications to radiation physics.
+- Describe the fundamental forces of nature and their application in radiation therapy physics

 - Analyze atomic structure and its application in the production of X-rays